Ibsardar/laravel-docker-compose-quickstart/README.md

-# laravel-docker-compose-quickstart
+# laravel-docker-compose-quickstart (quickdrop)
- Sets up a full LAMP/LEMP stack with docker-compose into your Laravel project
+ Sets up a full LAMP (LEMP NOT WORKING...
+DON'T DROP NGINX FOLDER INTO YOUR DIRECTORY) stack with docker-compose into your Laravel project

+### For Nginx:
+Nginx isn't working here correctly.

+For a Dockerized, SSL automated, nginx quickdrop, see: https://github.com/Ibsardar/docker-compose-nginx-fpm-certbot-quickstart

+For a Dockerized, SSL Automated, LEMP stack quickdrop... well it is coming soon.

 ### How to use:
-Drop the contents of 'drop-into-your-project (apache or nginx)' into your Laravel project.
+Drop the contents of 'drop-into-your-project (apache, NOT nginx)' into your Laravel project.

 You can edit as you like.
 These are the files you will most likely be editing after the drop:
 - server/.env